 We attended meetings with management and those charged with governance and noted that they were able to provide satisfactory responses to our questions relating to the Group's plans.
-We also assessed the adequacy of the disclosures made in Note 3, Going concern, and Note 35, Post-reporting date events, of the financial statements.
-We consider the matters described therein to be of fundamental importance to the users' understanding of the going concern assumption underlying the preparation of these financial statements.
+We also assessed the adequacy of the disclosures made in Note 3, Going concern, which we consider to be of fundamental importance to the users' understanding of the going concern assumption underlying the preparation of these financial statements.